-At the end of the Nineteenth Century, physics appeared to be at an apex.
+At the end of the 19th century, physics appeared to be at an apex.
 Several people are reported to have said something like this

 There is nothing new to be discovered in physics now.
 All that remains is more and more precise measurement.

 At the turn of the century, Kelvin wasn't saying that physics was finished.
 In fact, I think he was saying quite the opposite.
-There were two clouds hanging over Nineteenth Century physics.
+There were two clouds hanging over 19th century physics.

 Kelvin is describing two problems with the physics of his time.
 They are highly technical in nature and not something you could easily describe to your grandmother (unless she had some training in physics).
 The first one refers to the now discredited theory of the luminiferous ether.
 The second one describes the inability of electromagnetic theory to adequately predict the characteristics of thermal radiation.

-These arrival of these two revolutionary theories divided physics up into two domains.
+The arrival of these two revolutionary theories divided physics up into two domains.
 All theories developed before the arrival of relativity and quantum mechanics and any work derived from them are called classical physics.
 All theories derived from the basic principles of relativity and quantum mechanics are called modern physics.
-The word modern was chosen since the foundations of these theories were laid in the first three decades of the Twentieth Century.
+The word modern was chosen since the foundations of these theories were laid in the first three decades of the 20th century.
 This the era of modern architecture, modern dance, modern jazz, and modern literature.
 Modern technologies were starting to appear like electric lights, toasters, refrigerators, sewing machines, radios, telephones, movies, phonograph records, airplanes, automobiles, subways, elevators, skyscrapers, synthetic dyes, nylon, celluloid, machine guns, dynamite, aspirin, and psychology.
-The early Twentieth Century was filled with revolutionary ideas and inventions.
+The early 20th century was filled with revolutionary ideas and inventions.
 Life now seems unimaginable without them.
 Modern physics was just one aspect of the modern era.